Night of Champions (2025): Background

-Night of Champions was an annual pay-per-view (PPV) event produced by the American company WWE since 2007.
-It continued annually until 2015, but was discontinued until it was reinstated in 2023, which was the first to be broadcast via WWE's livestreaming platforms, but an event was not held in 2024.
+Night of Champions is a professional wrestling event produced by the American company WWE, established in 2007.
+It was held annually, airing via pay-per-view (PPV) as well as livestreaming beginning in 2014, but was discontinued after the 2015 event until it was reinstated in 2023; however, an event was not held in 2024.
 The event is characterized by having championship matches.
 In early 2018, WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
 The 2023 Night of Champions was the first Night of Champions held in Saudi Arabia, which was in Jeddah, and it was the ninth event under this partnership.

 On May 10, 2025, WWE announced that the 11th Night of Champions would return the event to Saudi Arabia in Riyadh and would take place on Saturday, June 28, 2025, at the Kingdom Arena, featuring wrestlers from the Raw and SmackDown brand divisions.
 This was the 13th event that WWE held in Saudi Arabia, and the only WWE PPV and livestreaming event in the country in 2025 due to 2026 hosting three such events; excluding from early 2020 to mid-2021 during the COVID-19 pandemic, Saudi Arabia had hosted two events per year since 2018.
 The June 27 episode of Friday Night SmackDown was also held at the same venue.

-In addition to airing on traditional PPV worldwide and via livestreaming on Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in any remaining countries that had not yet transferred to Netflix due to pre-existing contracts.
+In addition to airing on traditional PPV worldwide and via livestreaming on Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in any remaining countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Night of Champions to livestream on Netflix following the WWE Network's merger under the service in January in those areas.